rotimiazeez/learning-javascript/variables.md

-# VARIABLES
+# VARIABLES IN JAVASCRIPT

 Variable is used to label and store data in computer memory.
-Variable can update information stored in variable, reference or get information stored in a variable.
+Variable can update information stored in variable, git reference or get information stored in a variable.

-Its important to distinguish that variable are not value, they contain value and represent them.
+It's important to distinguish that variable is not a value, they contain value and represent them.

-`Let` and `const` are new keyword to declare a variable, introduced in `ES6`.
-Prior to that programmers can declare variable with only the `var` keyword. example:
+`let` and `const` are new keyword to declare a variable, introduced in `ES6`.
+Before that programmers can declare a variable with only the `var` keyword. example:

 ```js
 var food = 'pizza';